telliott99/SimpleView/README.md

 self.mainWindowController = mwc
 ```

-(I might have resisted the urge to shorten "mainWindowController" to "mwc" here).
+I suppose I might have resisted the urge to shorten "mainWindowController" to "mwc" here.

-I also removed **applicationWillTerminate** from this file.
+You could remove **applicationWillTerminate** from the file as well.

 In the Project navigator, click on the new MainWindowController.xib file.
-Place a custom view in the the window.
+Drag a custom view from the palette out onto the the window.

 ![](figs/custom_view.png)